Electron: Size

 Electron–electron scattering shows no deviation from Coulomb's law: experimentally the electron is structureless and point-like.
 Observation of a single electron in a Penning trap suggests the upper limit of the particle's radius to be ×10^-22 m.

 The upper bound of the electron radius of ×10^-18 m can be derived using the uncertainty relation in energy.

 Theoretical concepts of the electron size are ambiguous.
-In relativisitic quantum mechanics, the Dirac equation treats the electron as a point charge, but the equivalent Newton–Wigner form does not.
+In relativistic quantum mechanics, the Dirac equation treats the electron as a point charge, but the equivalent Newton–Wigner form does not.
 In quantum field theory mathematical treatments of self-energy involve a minimal distance cutoff or equivalent energy.
 Shorter distances (high energies) involve adding more terms.

 Attempts to create non-quantum mechanical, non-point models lead to contradictions.
 For example, a mechanically spinning electron with the classical electron radius and the observed gyromagnetic ratio of the electron would have a tangential velocity exceeding the speed of light.

 The classical electron radius, with the much larger value of 2.8179×10^-15 m (greater than the radius of the proton), is used as a physical constant but is not a measure of the fundamental structure of the electron.